hapax/hapax.github.io/assets/maximal.md

 The shortest path from $A$ to $B$ also gives the shortest path between each pair $D_i$ and $D_{i+1}$, and the shortest path, locally, is just a straight line.
-We've just discovered an important result:
+We've just discovered an important result about blobs:

 ---

 <span style="padding-left: 20px; display:block">
-On a blob, shortest paths are locally straight.
-Any departure from local straightness increases length.
+Shortest paths are locally straight, and departures from local straightness increase length.
 </span>

 ---